-The program examines cultural negotiations and encounters between pieces of literature, with an awareness of the results of literary studies from a broader perspective, called “cultural studies” or “cultural studies”.
+The program examines cultural negotiations and encounters between pieces of literature, with an awareness of the results of literary studies from a broader perspective, called “cultural studies.”

-The first objective is to train researchers who understand the essence of cultural negotiation, and second, we will also look to train personnel to engage in basic research that will serve as a foundation for the creation of new cultures through cross-cultural negotiations.
+The first objective is to train researchers who understand the essence of cultural negotiation.
+Second, we will also look to train personnel to engage in basic research that will serve as a foundation for creating new cultures through cross-cultural negotiations.

-In order to achieve these two major goals, we offer courses that help students understand the methods of cross-cultural research and the characteristics of cultural negotiation, as well as courses that go beyond the conventional framework to examine various forms of cultural negotiation and dynamically grasp cultural negotiation and cross-cultural contact.
-We also offer courses that aim to examine translation as an essential means of cultural negotiation from a variety of perspectives.
+To achieve these two major goals, we offer courses that help students understand the methods of cross-cultural research and the characteristics of cultural negotiation, as well as courses that transcend the conventional framework to examine various forms of cultural negotiation and dynamically grasp cultural negotiation and cross-cultural contact.
+We also offer courses that aim to examine translation as an essential means of cultural negotiation from various perspectives.

 Selected Thesis Topics

 - A Comparison of Japanese and Chinese Coffee Culture in the Modern Era: Tokyo and Shanghai

 - A Study of the Activities of Okinawan Immigrants in Hawaii and their Connection to Okinawa